charlieegan3/personal-website/content/talks/opa-spiffe/index.md

 ---
-title: Multi-Cloud Workload Identity With SPIFFE
+title: Using SPIFFE and OPA to Authenticate and Authorize Workloads
 slides: true
 repo_url: https://github.com/charlieegan3/talk-opa-spiffe
 events: